Catholic Life of the School

 This Advent, our activities have been slightly different to normal due to the national restrictions.
 However, they did not stop us putting our faith into action once more and supporting those in need.
 On the request of the local Foodbank, we collected an overwhelming amount of toiletries for those in need in our local community.
+(The photo doesn't really do it justice.)
 Thank you to everyone for your support once again.

 As a reward for our efforts all term, we celebrated with a virtual pantomime, treats and even a Christmas themed treasure hunt.

 This Advent, we are focussing on some of the stories from the Jesse Tree.
 It is a lovely tradition of the Church which reminds us of Jesus’ roots in the Old Testament.
 Different members of staff and classes have recorded videos for us to watch as part of our worship over the coming weeks so that we are all able to focus on the countdown to the birth of Jesus.

 NSPCC SPEAK OUT TO STAY SAFE - DECEMBER 2020

 Unfortunately, we couldn’t have anyone in to speak to us from the NSPCC this year but we were lucky enough to have Ant and Dec introduce the important message from the NSPCC.
 We thought about our worries and what we can do to help us if we are worrying about anything.
 Then we held a collective worship in our classes to remind us that God doesn’t want us to spend time worrying about things that we don’t need to worry about.
 We were reminded that we can offer all our worries and concerns up to Him and He will be there for us.

 THE FEAST OF CHRIST THE KING - NOVEMBER 2020